-We leave the detailed proof in Appendix A.2.2.
-Proposition 2 shows that, for any of our framelet convolution models, the p-Laplacian based implicit layer will not generate identical node feature across graph nodes, and thus the so-called over-smoothing issue will not appear.
-Furthermore, it is worth noting that the result from Proposition 2 provides the theoretical justification of the empirical observations in Shao et al. (2023), where a large value of μ or small value of p is suitable for fitting heterophily datasets which commonly require the output of GNN to have higher Dirichlet energy.
+Remark 3.
+Proposition 2 shows that, for any of our framelet convolution models, the p-Laplacian based implicit layer will not generate identical node feature across graph nodes, and thus the so-called over-smoothing issue will not appear asymptotically.
+Furthermore, it is worth noting that the result from Proposition 2 provides the theoretical justification of the empirical observations in (Shao et al., 2022), where a large value of μ or small value of p is suitable for fitting heterophily datasets which commonly require the output of GNN to have higher Dirichlet energy.

-Remark 5 (Regarding to the quantity of p).
+Remark 4 (Regarding to the quantity of p).
 The conclusion of Proposition 2 is under sufficient large of μ or small of p.
 However, it is well-known that the quantity of p cannot be set as arbitrary and in fact it is necessary to have $p \ge 1$ so that the iteration for the solution of the optimization problem defined in eq.
-(15) can converge.
-Therefore, it is not hard to see that the effect of p is weaker than μ in terms of analyzing the asymptotic energy behavior of the model (i.e., via eq.
-(46) in Appendix A.2.2).
-Accordingly, in practice, one shall prefer to let μ be the major target and p be the sub-target to adjust for fitting pL-UFG to different types of graphs.
-Without loss of generality, in the sequel, when we analyze the property of the model with conditions on μ and p, we mainly target on the effect from μ and one can check μ and p are with opposite effect on the model.
+(18) can converge.
+Therefore, it is not hard to see that the effect of p is weaker than μ in terms of analyzing the asymptotic behavior of the model (i.e., via eq.
+(38)).
+Without loss of generality, in the sequel, when we analyze the property of the model with conditions on μ and p, we mainly target on the effect from μ and one can check from eq.
+(38) μ and p are with opposite effect on the model.

-3.3 Discussion on Dynamic Interactions
+3.3 Interaction with Framelet Energy Dynamic